 The currency of Bermuda is the Bermudian dollar (BMD), which is interchangeable with the U.S. dollar.

-If you are interested in purchasing property or making other investments in Bermuda, seek legal advice from appropriate professionals in Canada and in Bermuda before making commitments.
-Disputes arising from such activities could be prolonged and costly to resolve.
+If you plan on buying property, or making other investments in Bermuda, seek legal advice in Canada and in Bermuda.
+Do so before making commitments.
+Related disputes could take time and be costly to resolve.

 New York - Consulate General of Canada